ga-curriculum/github-collaboration/pull-requests/README.md

 When you navigate to the pull request page, you will see a few different sections.
 The first section is the `Comparing changes` section.
 This section is where you will select the branches you want to compare.
 There will be two dropdowns that allow you to select the base branch and the compare branch.

-tktk screenshot of comparing changes

 - **Base branch** - This is the branch you want to merge your changes into.
 This is typically the `main` or `dev` branch.
 - **Compare branch** - This is the branch you want to merge into the base branch.
 This is typically the feature branch you have been working on.
 In our case, it is `feature/new-feature-one`.

 > Even if you cannot automatically merge your changes, you can still create a pull request.

 The second section is the **Title** and **Description** section.
 This is where you will give your pull request a title and a description.
 The title should be short and descriptive.
 The description should be more detailed and explain what changes you made and why you made them.
 When leaving a description, it is important to be as detailed as possible.
 This will help the reviewer understand what changes you made and why you made them.

-tktk screenshot of title and description

 After you have selected the branches you want to compare and given your pull request a title and description, you can click on the `Create pull request` button.
 This will create the pull request and take you to the pull request page.